-Dog Dayz Event on Hiatus for 2019
+Dog Dayz Event on Hiatus

 This decision was not an easy one, and staff considered a number of factors before deciding it was not feasible to relocate the event to the city’s alternate outdoor aquatic facility, Spruce Pool.
 There are two primary reasons that Spruce Pool is not a suitable site to host Dog Dayz:

 Spruce Pool’s location is not conducive to the large crowds Dog Dayz draws, nor is it a compatible use with the neighborhood.
 Parking at the pool or in the surrounding neighborhood is limited.
 In the past, neighbors have expressed concerns about noise and traffic which pool visitors bring to the site; this event would bring additional, and different, traffic to the site and potentially compound the issues.
 Finally, staff considered potential impacts to the neighboring Whittier International Elementary School which is in session during the Dog Dayz’s timeframe.

 - The pool’s footprint and capacity